 The following points describe our unique goals as a peer support community and identify some of the struggles that our members face.

-- Each member of The Clergy Project identified as a nonbeliever before becoming a member.
+- Each member of The Clergy Project must be identified as a nonbeliever before becoming a Participant.

 - We do not proselytize, nor recruit active or former clergy to non-belief.

-- We work to assist our active members as they take steps to transition out of ministry.
+- We work to assist our Current ministers as they take steps to transition out of ministry.

-- Clergy Project members include current or former; pastors, ministers, priests, nuns, monks, rabbis, imams, Mormon leaders, chaplains, and theologians.
+- Clergy Project Participants include current or former; pastors, ministers, priests, nuns, monks, rabbis, imams, Mormon leaders, chaplains, and theologians.

-- Our members face many challenges including; adjusting to life after the ministry, telling their families about their loss of faith, and living as a nonbeliever with a religious spouses and/or family.
+- Our Participants face many challenges including; adjusting to life after the ministry, telling their families about their loss of faith, and living as a nonbeliever with a religious spouses and/or family.